IORoot/HouseQuests_wiki/docs/Features/overlays.md

 sidebar_label: '🚇 Overlays'
 ---

-# Overlays
+# 🚇 Overlays

+`Right Drawer > Overlays`

 Seeing train stations, bus routes, school locations and other essential information was a key feature that has been implemented into the application.

 The following layers can be toggled on or off for the entire map:

-## London Tube Lines
+## 🚇 London Tube Lines

 Shows all colour-coded tube lines for the Tfl underground.
+A straight line between stations and not geographically accurate.
 You can click on any part of a line and the popup will tell you the line name as well as the two stations that part of the line is connected to.

+- TFL Line Name (Jubilee, northern, central, etc...)
+- Station A Name
+- Station B Name

-## London Tube Stations
+## 🚈 London Tube Stations

 Every dot on the map will be one of the hundreds of tube stations scattered around london.
 Click on the marker for:
 - Station Name